maxpautsch/SvgParser/README.md

 # embeddedSvg
-This project implements a basic SVG parser for GUI applications on ESP8266.
-The GUI can be output on a display or as a website.
+This project implements a basic SVG parser for GUI applications on ESP8266 based devices.
+The GUI can be output on a display (with touch) or as a website.
 Currently it supports the TFT_eSPI display driver, but it can be very easily ported to other displays!

 The following SVG elements are supported right now: svg, rects, circles, text, tspan, g (group), path, a (link).